 We buy custom made boxes, they are made from recycled cardboard and impregnated for additional strength.
 They are also triple walled and biodegradable as nothing else shall suffice for peace of mind.
-To add, we are now also using biodegradable bubble wrap, peanuts or other eco void fill and recycled parcel tape as shown below.
+To add, we are now also using recycled corrugated cardboard, peanuts or other eco void fill and recycled parcel tape as shown below.

 The tape we use is Low noise, the reason being is it is tough as old boots, stretches well and as such you can pull it taught around the parcel, this only adds extra strength.

 We place the a sheet of small cell bubble wrap within the actual case, sometimes doubling it up, then sit the sax on top of this.
 As you can see in this photo, we have used some polystyrene block though cork wedges are just as good, these are placed in-between the case or bell and keys Gently to stop them flapping around in transit: